-- Typically range in size from very small to 2.5 inches or more in diameter.
+- Range in size from very small to 2.5 inches or more in diameter

-- Are usually less concerning than malignant melanomas because the risk of them spreading is not very high.
+- Are usually less of a worry than malignant melanomas.
+That’s because the risk of them spreading is not very high

-- Usually found on areas of the skin that are covered with hair.
+- Usually, appear on hairy areas of the skin

-- Are a more aggressive, invasive type that usually spread fairly quickly to other areas of the body.
+- Are more aggressive, invasive melanomas that often spread quickly to other areas of the body.

-- Can spread to any area of the body, including the lymph nodes and lungs, making them a much more serious threat than benign melanomas.
+- It can spread to any part of the body, including the lymph nodes and lungs.
+This makes them a much more serious threat than benign melanomas.

-- Are most often in a dog’s mouth, around the lips, or on the feet (in toenail beds or on the pads).
+- Are often in a dog’s mouth, around the lips, or on the feet, in toenail beds or on the pads

 Genetics also seem to play a role.
 The breeds most at risk include: